Understanding Pes Cavus

 Calluses and Corns

-Uneven weight distribution may result in the formation of calluses or corns on the ball and heel of the foot.
+Uneven weight distribution often leads to the development of calluses or corns on the ball and heel of the foot.

-The strain placed on the muscles and tendons of the foot can cause fatigue and a feeling of weakness.
+The added strain on the muscles and ligaments of the foot can lead to fatigue and a feeling of weakness.

 How Gotham Footcare Can Help

-Our podiatrists will examine your foot structure, gait, and range of motion to assess the severity of your high arches.
+Our podiatrists will evaluate your foot structure, gait, and range of motion during a comprehensive examination.

-X-rays, CT scans, or MRIs may be used to evaluate the bones, joints, and soft tissues of the foot, ensuring an accurate diagnosis.
+X-rays, CT scans, or MRIs may be used to assess the bones, joints, and soft tissues of the foot for an accurate diagnosis.

-Using over-the-counter arch supports or custom orthotics can help distribute pressure more evenly and reduce discomfort.
+Using over-the-counter or custom orthotics can provide additional arch support and help distribute pressure evenly.

 Stretching Exercises

-Regular stretching of the calves, Achilles tendon, and plantar fascia can improve flexibility and alleviate tension.
+Regular stretching of the calf muscles, plantar fascia, and Achilles tendon can improve flexibility and relieve tension.

 Icing and Rest

-Applying ice to areas of pain and limiting high-impact activities can reduce inflammation and prevent further discomfort.
+Applying ice to sore areas and avoiding high-impact activities can help reduce inflammation and prevent exacerbation of symptoms.

 Custom Orthotics